s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 with the looping skeletons.^[It did however still work with non-looping skeletons.]
 We still believe that this path is worth exploring further in the future, though.
-For the sake of this thesis we however leave the experiment as it is presented in the earlier parts of this Section.
+For the sake of this thesis we however leave the experiment as it is presented in the earlier parts of this Chapter.